NeVeSpl/CodeRefactoringsForVisualStudio/README.md

 <img src="Documentation/CopyPasteWithConversion.sampleusecase.gif" width="710">

-Visual Studio extensions that adds a new position to the text editor context menu: "Copy/Paste with conversion".
-It allows to convert a selected text before copying it to the clipboard or before pasting it from the clipboard.
+Visual Studio extension that adds two commands to the text editor context menu that do case conversion before copy/paste.

 Two kinds of conversion are available:
-- Copy as sentence case
+- Copy as sentence case (also splits selected text to separate words)
 - PasteAsPascalCase